 This is the oldest part of Lisbon, where tiled buildings are perched along steep cobbled streets that stretch from the Sao Jorge castle to the Tagus River.

 This neighborhood used to BE the entire city before Lisbon was Lisbon.
-It has a strong Moorish influence (the Moors ruled here for centuries before the Catholics came), and its name Alfama actually comes from the Arabic word “al-hamma,” meaning baths or fountains.
+It has a strong Arabic/Islamic influence (they ruled here for centuries before the Catholics came), and its name Alfama actually comes from the Arabic word “al-hamma,” meaning baths or fountains.

 The Alfama district is also one of the only parts of Lisbon that wasn't completely destroyed by the devastating Lisbon Earthquake of 1755.